MDSplus/Documentation/docs/guide/matlab.md

 ## Troubleshooting

+Many issues can be explained by compatibility between different versions of software. ~~In all cases, be sure to check both version of the server and the client.~~ (TODO: Tim thinks we need to say something about this, but not necessarily this.)
+See below for other specific issues.

 ### Manually Configuring the MATLAB Search Path

 The commands used to read/write data from MDSplus trees are provided as MATLAB script files (`.m`), which are located in `$MDSPLUS_DIR/matlab`.
 You must add this folder to your MATLAB search path using the `Set Path` option from the File menu or using these commands: